TanujaMedisetti87/ResumeTest/README.md

 #### Starting a Docker container

 Another option is running the OpenShift Origin Docker container image from [Docker Hub](https://hub.docker.com/r/openshift/origin/) launch as described in the [Getting Started for Administrators](https://docs.openshift.org/latest/getting_started/administrators.html#running-in-a-docker-container).
-This method is supported on Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) hosts only.
+This method is supported on Fedora, and Red Hat Enterprise Linux (RHEL) hosts only.

 #### Downloading the Binary